Infrared countermeasure

 An infrared countermeasure (IRCM) is a device designed to protect aircraft from infrared homing ("heat seeking") missiles by confusing the missiles' infrared guidance system so that they miss their target (electronic countermeasure).
 Heat-seeking missiles were responsible for about 80% of air losses in Operation Desert Storm.
 The most common method of infrared countermeasure is deploying flares, as the heat produced by the flares creates hundreds of targets for the missile.

-An infrared sensor that is sensitive to heat, such as emitted from an aircraft engine, is included on missiles launched by man-portable air-defense systems (MANPADS).
-Using a steering system, the missile is programmed to home in on the infrared heat signal.
-Because they are portable, MANPADS missiles have a limited range, burning out a few seconds after launch.